Kotlin/multiplatform-library-template/README.md

 ## How do I build it?

-1. - [x] Clone this repository ot just [use it as template](https://github.com/Kotlin/multiplatform-library-template/generate)
+1. - [x] Clone this repository or just [use it as template](https://github.com/Kotlin/multiplatform-library-template/generate)
 1. - [ ] Edit library module name and include it in [`settings.gradle.kts`](settings.gradle.kts#L18)
 1. - [ ] Edit [`groupId` and `version`](convention-plugins/src/main/kotlin/module.publication.gradle.kts#L10-L11)
     1. If you need the Android support update namespace [there](library/build.gradle.kts#L38) too